 In between illegal and harmful: a look at the Community Guidelines and Terms of Use of online platforms in the light of the DSA proposal and the fundamental right to freedom of expression (part 3 of 3)

 /in AnalysisBy Britt van den Branden, Sophie Davidse and Eva Smit* This blog is the third and final part.
 See blog 1 here and blog 2 here.
-After analysing the Community Guidelines and Terms of Use (hereafter: CG and ToU) of six platforms in the first blogpost and applying them to case studies in the second […]
+Disclaimer: Dear reader, please note that this commentary was published before the DSA was finalised and is therefore based on an outdated version of the DSA draft proposal.
+The […]

 DSA Observatory discussion paper: “The DSA proposal: a critical overview”